The future is bright for intelligent building design. It’s a field that beckons innovation and offers expansive room for growth.

 Proactive Disaster Avoidance

 In addition to improving building-wide energy management, IoT-enabled sensors placed in strategic areas throughout the building could qualify for a potential discount from your commercial property insurer.

 IoT solutions can identify and flag potential issues before they turn into major disasters, such as a frozen pipe or gas leak.
 This helps minimize property damage and subsequent insurance claims.

 Intelligent Buildings and the Future

-These are just a few directions where intelligent building technology is here or is headed.
+These are just a few directions where intelligent building technology has arrived or is headed.
 Many more will come.
-With each advance and step forward, new ideas spring up.
-Innovation is taking BAS to new and exciting heights of integration and functionality.
+With each advance and step forward, new ideas spring up, and innovation is taking building automation systems to new and exciting heights of integration and functionality.

 At MACC, we provide our clients with a wide range of BMS solutions that could allow them to utilize significant portions of their initial investment, upgrade facilities to current technology, and keep on pace as technology improves.
 Contact us below to learn more about how we can help improve your BMS system.